Single Mom’s Guide to a Basic DIY Tool Box

 My Dad empowered me to take care of myself and my home.
 When I moved into my first apartment, he set me up with and showed me how to use all of these tools and I have been using them ever since that time.

-Now I can show you!
+Now I can show you how to organize a toolbox!

 Start with a basic tool box.
 I also have a smaller canvas tool bag, so I can transport only the tools I am using on my project.